An Inexact Primal-Dual Smoothing Framework for Large-Scale Non-Bilinear Saddle Point Problems: Randomized IPDS Framework.

-\section{Randomized IPDS Framework}
+\section{Randomized IPDS Framework.}

-When the saddle function $\Phi(\cdot,\cdot)$ has a large number of components (i.e., $n$ is large), we propose to find the inexact solutions in steps~\ref{step:approx_lambda_1},~\ref{step:approx_x} and~\ref{step:approx_lambda_2} of Algorithm~\ref{alg:SMA} using randomized first-order methods.
+When $\Phi(\cdot,\cdot)$ has a large number of components (that is, when $n$ in \eqref{eq:finite-sum} is large), we propose to find the inexact solutions in steps~\ref{step:approx_lambda_1},~\ref{step:approx_x} and~\ref{step:approx_lambda_2} of Algorithm~\ref{alg:SMA} using randomized first-order methods.
 This is because randomized first-order methods, especially those incorporating the variance-reduction techniques (e.g.,~\cite{Shalev_16,Lan_18}), enjoy superior oracle complexities compared to their deterministic counterparts, for solving finite-sum convex composite problems.
 Based on this idea, we develop our randomized IPDS framework, which is shown in Algorithm~\ref{alg:SRSA}.

 Note that at each iteration $k$, in steps~\ref{step:approx_lambda_1_stoc},~\ref{step:approx_x_stoc} and~\ref{step:approx_lambda_2_stoc} of Algorithm~\ref{alg:SRSA}, the inexact solutions that we aim to find are functions of some {\em stochastic} iterates, i.e., $x^k$, $\hlambda^k$ and $x^{k+1}$.
 Therefore, to analyze such inexact solutions, we need to properly condition on the past information.
 To this end, let us denote the probability space for all the stochastic processes in Algorithm~\ref{alg:SRSA} by $(\Omega,\calB,\Pr)$ (where $\calB$ denotes the Borel $\sigma$-field on $\Omega$) and define a filtration $\bigcup_{k\in\bbZ_+}\{\calF_{k,i}\}_{i=0}^2$, where $\calF_{0,0}\defeq\{\emptyset,\Omega\}$ and for any $k\in\bbZ_+$,